yaseerkhan/NOTES/README.md

 --------------------

-IF we put negative(-) in the with the id we will get what placeholders we are providing
+IF we put negative(-) in the with the id we will get the placeholders structure which we have to put data in

 `eg: id=-2 union select 1,2,3,4;-- `